 It’s your responsibility to get any permission needed for the work, as we don’t accept liability for unauthorised work, e.g. if you don’t own the property, you’ll need to get the owner’s permission first, or if the property is a listed building you may need planning permission.
 You’ll be responsible for any losses or costs to us if claims are made against us for work carried out without the proper permission.

-- the fault is caused by neglect, accidental damage or negligence by you or a third party,
+- the fault is caused by neglect, accidental or intentional damage or negligence by you or a third party,

 - repairs or modifications have been attempted or carried out by an engineer who has not been approved by us,

-- we reasonably believe the charge point has not been used in line with the manufacturer’s instructions,
+- we reasonably believe the charge point has not been used or maintained in line with the manufacturer’s instructions,

 - the fault is caused by unrelated faults with the electrical wiring at your property or a fault in the charging system of your electric vehicle, or